wuman/vimrc/README.md

 * [vim-json][]: keyword highlighting and various customizations for json
 * [vim-node][]: tools and environment for developing with node.js in vim
 * [vim-jade][]: syntax highlighting for jade templates
+* [YouCompleteMe][]: powerful code-completion engine for vim that augments omni completion
 * [vim-nodejs-complete][]: omni completion for node.js
 * [pythoncomplete][]: omni completion for python
 * [javacomplete][]: omni completion for java